domain-protect/domain-protect/docs/installation.md

 }
 ```

-Also, because of the current way the lambda code modules are set up, you will need to copy the contents `scripts/lambda-build` folder with the same path to your `domain-protect` folder.
+Also, because of the current way the lambda code modules are set up, you will need to copy the contents of `scripts/lambda-build`, `build` and `lambda_code` folders with the same path to your `domain-protect` folder.
 In the end, you will have a structure like this:

 * domain-protect
   * main.tf
+  * variables.tf
+  * terraform.tfvars
+  * build
+  * lambda_code
   * scripts
     * lambda-build
       * create-package-for-each.sh
       * create-package.sh

-Finally, make sure you the scripts are executable before committing to your repo by running `chmod +x`
+Finally, make sure you the scripts in `scripts/lambda-build` are executable before committing to your repo by running `chmod +x`

+The downside of this approach is changes to `build`, `lambda_code`, or `scripts` folders from source folder have to be synced manually to local folder

+This is only one of the many ways to deploy with atlantis.
+You should tailor to your environment.
+Please reach out to us to brainstorm on your deployment workflow.

 ## Manual installation (not recommended)